New upper bounds for spherical codes and packings: Introduction

-Theorem~\ref{spherepacking} is not optimal.
-From a numerical perspective, we may use our test functions $h$ to obtain the last column of Table 1, which already gives better improvement in low dimensions than our asymptotic result.
+We use our geometrically constructed test functions to obtain the last column of Table 1.
+Table 1 is a comparison of upper bounds on sphere packing densities.
+This table does not include the \textit{computer-assisted} mathematically rigorous bounds obtained using the Cohn--Elkies linear programming method or those of semi-definite programming.
 We now describe the different columns.
 The \textit{Rogers} column corresponds to the bounds on sphere packing densities obtained by Rogers~\cite{Rogers}.
 The \textit{Levenshtein79} column corresponds to the bound obtained by Levenshtein in terms of roots of Bessel functions~\cite{Leven79}.
-The \textit{K.--L.} column corresponds to the bound on $M(n,\theta)$ proved by Kabatyanskii and Levenshtein~\cite{KL} combined with Sidelnikov's inequality~\eqref{sid}.
-The \textit{Cohn--Zhao} column corresponds to the column found in the work of Cohn and Zhao~\cite{CohnZhao}; they combined their inequality~\eqref{CohnZhaoineq} with the bound on $M(n,\theta)$ proved by Kabatyanskii--Levenshtein.
+The \textit{K.--L.} column corresponds to the bound on $M(n,\theta)$ proved by Kabatyanskii and Levenshtein~\cite{KL} combined with inequality~\eqref{sid}.
+The \textit{Cohn--Zhao} column corresponds to the column found in the work of Cohn and Zhao~\cite{CohnZhao}; they combined their inequality~\eqref{CohnZhaoineq} with the bound on $M(n,\theta)$ proved by Kabatyanskii--Levenshtein~\cite{KL}.
 We also include the column \textit{C.--Z.+L79} which corresponds to combining Cohn and Zhao's inequality with improved bounds on $M(n,\theta)$ using Levenshtein's optimal polynomials~\cite{Leven79}.
 The final column corresponds to the bounds on sphere packing densities obtained by our method.
-Note that our bounds break most of the other bounds also in smaller dimensions.
-Another advantage is that we provide an explicit function satisfying the Cohn--Elkies linear programming conditions.
-Our bounds come from this explicit function and only involve explicit integral calculations; in contrast to the numerical method in \cite{Elkies}, we do not rely on any searching algorithm.
-Moreover, compared to the Cohn--Elkies linear programming method, in $n=120$ dimensions, we substantially break the sphere packing density upper bound of $1.164\times 10^{-17}$ obtained by forcing eight double roots.
+In Table 1, the highlighted entries are the best bounds obtained from these methods.
+Our bounds break most of the other bounds also in low dimensions.
+Our bounds are obtained from explicit geometrically constructed functions satisfying the Cohn--Elkies linear programming method.
+Our method only involves explicit integral calculations; in contrast to the numerical method in \cite{Elkies}, we do not rely on any searching algorithm.
+Moreover, compared to the Cohn--Elkies linear programming method, in $n=120$ dimensions, we improve upon the sphere packing density upper bound of $1.164\times 10^{-17}$ obtained by forcing eight double roots.